 The name Hobsbawm was virtually institutionalized at Birkbeck.
 While there I felt obliged to read a bit of Hobsbawm at a time when I was also reading G. E. M. de Ste.
 Croix – the latter so much deeper and more compelling than the former.
 I took inspiration from De Ste.
 Croix’s paper “Why were the Early Christians Persecuted” published in Past and Present, a paper that after all these years still stands as one of my favourite pieces of critical scholarship, “Croicks” later taking on the task of assimilating Jerry Cohen’s very difficult Karl Marx’s Theory of History: A Defence.
 So why did Hobsbawm make little or no impression on me?
-Struck by the rather bland but certainly prominent obituary of Hobsbawm in The Economist I asked a friend who is very familiar with EH’s work to give his brief assessment.
+Struck by the rather bland but certainly prominent obituary of Hobsbawm in The Economist I give this brief assessment.

 I had three problems with Hobsbawm’s Marxism.
 The first is the he never was able, or saw the need, to explain why he became a Marxist in the first place.
 He came from a Marxist background and assimilated the creed.
 There was nothing else to think, given his German background: that’s what comes across from his autobiographies.
 When you think of the reflectiveness of English communists, the contrast is poignant.
 He wasn’t a Marxist because of the crisis of capitalism, which was the (reasonable) ground of much English Marxism.
 He was just a Marxist and could give no more account of it than a child brought up by Jesuits can explain why he’s a Catholic.